|Elliott Sound Products||Audio Designs With Opamps|

-F = 1 / (2 * π * √(LC)) Hz
+F = 1 / ( 2 * π * √( L * C )) Hz

 A series resonant circuit has minimum impedance at resonance, and in the configuration shown will act as a notch filter, reducing the level at the resonant frequency.
 Because of the relatively low Q, the notch is not very sharp, but the simulated inductor is an important building block for equalisers and spectrum displays, and is quite common in audio.

 Note that at the junction of Cin and the inductor, the voltage is higher than the input voltage.
 This is normal behaviour for a series resonant circuit.
 It happens with a simulated inductor as well, but the amplitude is limited to the opamp's supply voltages.
 A real inductor has no such limit, and extremely high voltages can be generated if enough input current is available.

 Figure 9 - All-Pass Filter

 The circuit shown will have a 90 degree phase shift at 159Hz.
 At DC, phase shift is 180°, and at high frequencies it is 360° (note that 360° phase shift is almost the same as 0° - there is a subtle difference for transient signals, so the two can be considered identical only for steady state signal conditions).
 The shift of phase about the centre frequency is completely inaudible, but if a pot is substituted for R2, the phase can be swept back and forth.
 This is audible, and by cascading a number of these circuits "phaser" or vibrato (frequency modulation) effects pedals can be made.
 One of the latter is described in my projects pages.